ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 #### 3.3.3 Key Identifier

 The Key Identifier (`kid`) claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (`iss`) Claim.
 Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.
 The Key Identifier is not a security-critical field.
 For this reason, it MAY also be placed in an unprotected header if required.
 Verifiers MUST accept both options.
+If both options are present, the Key Identifier in the protected header MUST be used.

 Due to the shortening of the identifier (for space-preserving reasons) there is a slim but non-finite chance that the overall list of DSCs accepted by a validator may contain DSCs with duplicate `kid`s.
 For this reason a verifier MUST check all DSCs with that `kid`.